tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Answer(dfei-stat6250): No, they will not in effect.
 - *Question* (aamiri2-stat6250): What are the differences and similarities between Fileref and Libref?
 - Question (aguenane-stat6250): What is the difference between the LIBNAME and FILENAME statements?
-- Question (aguenane−stat6250): What is the difference between the LIBNAME and FILENAME statements?
 - Answer (aguenane-stat6250): LIBNAME references a SAS library while FILENAME references an external file.
 - *Question* (ldai4-stat6250): What is fileref?
 Is the function of fileref same as libref’s?
 - Question (ldeng11-stat6250): What do the LIBNAME and FILENAME statements are global mean?